dwlf/sdc/README.md

 public cloud](https://www.joyent.com/public-cloud).
 Design principles include the following:

-- A VM's primary storage should be a local disk, not over the network -- this avoids difficult to debug performance pathologies.
+- A VM's primary storage should be local disk, not over the network -- this avoids difficult to debug performance pathologies.
 - Communication between internal APIs should occur in its own control plane (network) that is separate from the customer networks.
 Avoid communicating